Altinn/altinn-studio-docs/content/app/development/ux/components/listComponent/_index.en.md

 OBS!
 The `mapping` field can also be used to send any other query parameters.

 ## How to store data in the data model
 The selected row is stored in the data model.
 You choose which column/cell values to store.
-Each column is stored in a seperate field in the data model.
+Each column is stored in a separate field in the data model.
 This is defined with the field `dataModelBindings`:
 ```json
 "dataModelBindings": {